simplysh/papaya/README.md

-# papaya
+# Papaya
 Alternative Vim compiler support

 ![papaya screenshot](papaya.png)

 ### Motivation

-papaya is a simple plugin to streamline running the C compiler from within Vim.
+Papaya is a simple plugin to streamline running the C compiler from within Vim.

 ## How it works
 Papaya will use the value of your `makeprg` variable to run the compiler.